 DP15878 Local Global Watchdogs: Trade, Sourcing and the Internationalization of Social Activism

-International NGO campaigns against the value chains of leading firms in a diverse set of industries are a salient feature of economic globalization.
-What determines the patterns of the internationalization of NGO campaigns?
-Stylized facts obtained from recently available data containing 102532 campaigns by 4343 NGOs targeting 11429 firms from 145 countries guide our theoretical analysis.
+International NGO campaigns criticizing firms for infringements along their internationalized value chains are a salient feature of economic globalization.
+We argue that understanding the international patterns of NGO campaigns requires accounting for the geography of their targets’ economic activities.
 We propose a model of global sourcing and international trade in which heterogeneous NGOs campaign against heterogeneous firms in response to infringements along their international value chains.
-We find that campaigns are determined by a triadic gravity equation, i.e. bilateral trade costs between the country of the NGO, the country of the firm and the sourcing country affect campaigns.
-Most notably, the latter implies that by advancing the internationalization of production, falling trade costs boost the internationalization of NGO campaigns.
-We use our data to estimate the NGO level triadic gravity equation implied by our model and find strong support for our predictions.
+We find that campaigns are determined by a triadic gravity equation where all three bilateral trade costs matter for NGO campaigns.
+Importantly, the sourcing trade costs between the supplier and the firm, which do not involve the country of the NGO, shape the patterns of NGO campaigns through their effect on the sourcing decision of firms.
+We use recently available data on NGO campaigns to estimate our triadic gravity equation and find strong support for this prediction.